What is Chapter 11 Bankruptcy?

 In What Situations is Chapter 11 Bankruptcy Used?

-While it's always best to speak to an attorney before deciding whether to declare bankruptcy and what type of bankruptcy is best for your situation, it can be helpful to know what situations Chapter 11 bankruptcy is most often used for.
+While it's always best to speak to an attorney before deciding whether to declare bankruptcy and what type of bankruptcy is best for your situation, it can be helpful to know in what situations Chapter 11 bankruptcy is most often used.

 In general, a Chapter 11 bankruptcy is used to help businesses that are highly motivated to continue operating.
 Common signs that a business may benefit by leveraging bankruptcy may include:

-- The business lacks the funds to meet payroll
+- The business is generating income, but lacks enough funds to meet payroll

 - Creditors are freezing or threatening to seize business assets

-Chapter 11 bankruptcy can help reduce or even wipe out unsecured debt, and simultaneously provide financial breathing room to prioritize negotiations with critical vendors or secured creditors.
-If bankruptcy is the right solution for your business, a Chapter 11 bankruptcy can take back control of frozen bank accounts and asset repossession, and give you the time you need to assess your situation.
-Then, you work with your business bankruptcy attorney to develop a solid debt reorganization plan that helps your business become profitable once again.
+Chapter 11 bankruptcy can help reduce or eliminate both secured and unsecured debt, and simultaneously provide financial breathing room to prioritize negotiations with critical vendors or creditors.
+If bankruptcy is the right solution for your business, a Chapter 11 bankruptcy can take back control of frozen bank accounts or assets due to UCC liens.
+At a minimum, it gives your business time and a fighting chance to restructure operations and map out a path to profitability.

 Will Creditors Agree to Chapter 11 Bankruptcy?